"ZX Spectrum -The Affordable 8-Bit Revolution"

 Sound Capabilities

-The initial Spectrum models had no specific chipset for sound, just the beeper.
-Later models included the AY-3-8912 chip with a decent performance.
+The initial Spectrum had no chipset for sound, just the beeper.
+Later models featured the Yamaha AY-3-8912 chip, offering a decent sound output.

 Sinclair Sales Figures